frontenddogma/upgrade-your-html/manuscript/intro.md

 Thanks for obtaining your own copy of this little book, and now welcome to this first edition of _Upgrade Your HTML_.

 —Jens Oliver Meiert (short: Jens).

+PS.
+And, oh, the book really is about [HTML](https://html.spec.whatwg.org/multipage/).
+Not SGML, not XHTML, not XML, just HTML.